 Some Villa Charities directors wallow in an emphasis on "culture" not seeming to recognize that culture is based upon shared interests of the entire community not a tiny minority who look with disdain upon the athletic facilities, not seeming to recognize that writers, artists and truly creative, cultured individuals work out at the Columbus Centre on a weekly basis.

-While CASA may stop the destruction of the Columbus Centre, the battle will not be over.
+While CASA may have stopped the destruction of the Columbus Centre, the battle will not be over.
 It will not be over until individuals from its community are represented on the Villa Charities board.
 Ideally, this would be done by an election of nominated individuals, for terms of three years.
 The existing appointed directors should be replaced by elected ones as quickly as possible.
 We can never let something contrary to the members wishes, like the proposed destruction of the Columbus Centre, ever happen again.

 Once proper board representation is achieved then will come the hard work of raising money to make the Columbus Centre great again.
 We want it to be on a sound financial footing with responsible, capable management.
 We want the fun times to return to the Columbus Centre with social functions that we all want to participate in.
 With greatness comes financial success.